|A room with a view|

 |Water gallops over the Horseshoe Falls|

-Some may say that the heyday of Niagara was in the 50’s when the Tower hotel was the tallest structure (it looks just like something out of Thunderbirds.)
-It was a top honeymoon destination then and Marilyn Monroe turned up to make a movie here (more of which later)
+Niagara’s heyday was in the 50’s.
+Back then, the Tower hotel was the tallest structure.
+It looks just like something out of Thunderbird’s set.
+Niagara was a top honeymoon destination back then and Marilyn Monroe got her big break in the film shot here of the same name.

 |Thunderbirds are go!|